Rabies: Report Animal Bite or Incident

 The number of post-exposure treatments given in the United States each year is estimated to be about 40,000 to 50,000.
 Although the cost varies, treatment typically exceeds $3,000 per person.

-Healthcare Providers and Veterinarians
+Health Care Providers and Veterinarians

 Make sure to report all animal incidents to DPH.
 Consultations with DPH medical staff are available when evaluating possible rabies exposures, to help you determine if post-exposure prophylaxis (PEP) should be administered.